severalnines/s9s-admin/plugins/zabbix/README.md

 2) Import the XML template using Zabbix UI (*Configuration > Templates > Import*).

-3) Create/edit hosts and linking them the template "ClusterControl Template" (*Configuration > Hosts > choose a host > Templates tab*).
+3) Create/edit hosts and link them with "ClusterControl Template" (*Configuration > Hosts > choose a host > Templates > ClusterControl Template*).

+4) Add "Agent" as the interface.
+Commonly is the Zabbix agent (ClusterControl host IP address) with Zabbix agent port (default to 10050).

 You are done.